education1bohdan/Education-Platform-Web-App/README.md

 cd Education-Platform-Web-App
 ```

-⚠️ In order for the project (/frontend) to work correctly locally with the local server (/backend), they must run in parallel (Keep both terminals open).
+⚠️ In order for the project (/frontend) to work correctly locally with the local server (/backend), they must run in parallel (Keep both CLIs open).

 ### 2. Backend Setup